 Artists-in-Residence

-The Music Department brings nationally and internationally recognized professional musicians to Columbia for week-long residencies every semester.
+The School of Audio and Music brings nationally and internationally recognized professional musicians to Columbia for week-long residencies.
 The artists lead workshops, master classes, and rehearsals with student ensembles in preparation for recording sessions and public performances.
-This year Columbia's Music department welcomes Russell Gunn and Morris Hayes.
+In 2025-26 school year, Columbia welcomes Philip Lassiter.

 Dates/Times: